fireblastdaniel/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+1. What is the DOM?</br></br>The Document Object Model is a virtual representation of the objects that we use to compose our webpage.
+We can use it to create edits on our page using javascript and without actually changing our source HTML or CSS

-2. What is an event?
+2. What is an event?</br></br>An event is any user input or environment change that we want to trigger a response from our webpage.
+Common examples include clicks and keyboard strokes.

-3. What is an event listener?
+3. What is an event listener?</br></br>An event listener is an attribute we can add to the objects on our webpages that will prepare our objects to react when an event does occur

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array?</br></br>I don't remember lol, but probably to make it easier to iterate throught with certain functions

-5. What is a component?
+5. What is a component?</br></br>A component is a function that creates a reusable template of an object so we can create and easily edit large amounts that object with custom data that we don't want to hard code ourselves

 ### Git Set up